githubEdit

 Signs You Need to Increase:

-• Metrics show packet drops (mermin_packets_dropped_total)
+• Metrics show mermin_flow_events_total{status="dropped_backpressure"} increasing

 worker_count